 For anyone out there thinking of self-funding like we did—do it!
 It’s a life-changing experience and the placement at the end is the ultimate reward.
 The Work the World team were absolutely amazing and help you every step of the way.

 Tanzania truly called to me, and my next goal is to take my daughter to Africa to experience the incredible country and culture.

-Read more about healthcare placements in Tanzania here.
+Read more about our midwifery placements in Tanzania.
 As soon as you've registered with us, we'll give you exclusive access to our fundraising hub.